+Creating a Modern Vintage Renovation.
 An outdated home gets a modern update with a nod to its original character.

-FRANCESCA COSTA We wanted to keep the character of the home and play off of the solid wood oak doors throughout.
+FRANCESCA COSTA was INSPIRED by THE OVERALL DESIGN FOR THIS RENOVATION?
+We wanted to keep the character of the home and play off of the solid wood oak doors throughout.
 We went with a vintage feel with black fixtures and white cabinets.
 Then, we added a punch of modern with the navy blue island and gold hardware.

 The biggest challenge with this home was the layout.
 Sidesplits have interesting layouts.
 Most people either love them or hate them because there are so many closed off rooms.
 We decided on an open concept layout to maximize the space and make it feel more open.
 Doing this means removing some walls, putting up others and the challenge of figuring out which ones to do.

-CHT IF YOU COULD DESCRIBE THE FINISHED SPACE IN A FEW WORDS, WHAT WOULD THEY BE?
+To DESCRIBE THE FINISHED SPACE IN A FEW WORDS, they WOULD BE: Modern, classy, elegant and bold.

 When choosing pieces for a renovation, we prefer to splurge on items that will make the house unique and fabulous, like the wine/coffee station in this house.
 To save, we focus on shopping around and we scope out deals like clearance sales, tax free events, etc. – Francesca Costa